-The death (and unlikely rebirth) of the American social club
+Social clubs died out in America.
+Now, venture capital is bringing them back

 Scott Monty, the CEO of a strategic communications firm, is something of a club aficionado.
 As a young adult, he was part of DeMolay, an international youth leadership club.
 As he started his career in Boston, he joined the Algonquin Club, a social club for business people that gathers in a building so beautiful, he chose to get married there.

 But looking back, he can trace his love of clubs to a moment when he was in high school in Boston in the early 1980s.
-As a Sherlock Holme’s fan, Monty decided to write a research paper on Sir Arthur Conan Doyle, but he couldn’t find any good books about the author in his school library.
-That’s when Monty’s teacher encouraged him to get in touch with the local Sherlock Homes Club.
+As a Sherlock Holmes fan, Monty decided to write a research paper on Sir Arthur Conan Doyle, but he couldn’t find any good books about the author in his school library.
+That’s when Monty’s teacher encouraged him to get in touch with the local Sherlock Holmes Club.
 Monty found the phone number of the man who ran the nearest chapter and gave him a ring.
 He will never forget that call.
-“He spent an hour regaling me with stories and details about Sherlock Holmes’s role in popular culture over the years,” Monty recalls.
+“He spent an hour regaling me with stories and details about Sherlock Holmes’ role in popular culture over the years,” Monty recalls.

-Monty went on to attend to Sherlock Holmes Club biannual meeting at the Gillette Castle, where he was introduced to 50 people of all ages who were joined entirely by their love of the fictional detective.
+Monty went on to attend to the Sherlock Holmes Club biannual meeting at the Gillette Castle, where he was introduced to 50 people of all ages who were joined entirely by their love of the fictional detective.
 “I walked in and never felt so welcomed in my life,” he says.
 “It was everyone from presidents to plumbers and everyone in between, who just happened to share this common interest.
 Looking back, this was really my first social network.”

 America: a nation of clubs